megazear7/ziro-app/README.md

 ## TODO

-1. How should it be built for production?
-Assume netlify hosting with functions, etc...
-1. Add an example Netlify Function in /api/example.js
 1. Make ziro-cli which can be used to create a new app.
 The cli should be installable globally and provide a `ziro init my-app` command.
 This command should clone ziro-app and then do name replacements througout the files.
 1. Add an svg icon example (in an icons directory)
 1. Add routing